A quadratic lower bound for 2DFAs against one-way liveness: The lower bound

 To define the properties of~\eqref{equ:P0,P1,...PN}, we first define a sequence of connectivities $C_0,C_1\dots,C_N$ and then let each~$P_t$ be the property of having connectivity~$C_t$, namely $P_t:=P(C_t)$.
-So, in the rest of this section, we introduce the connectivities; prove a list of basic facts about them (Lemmas~\ref{lem:properties-of-Ct-with-Et}-\ref{lem:properties-of-Ct}); then use these to prove the desired facts about our properties (Lemmas~\ref{lem:every-Pt-is-smooth}-\ref{lem:Pt-1-has-suffix-of-choice-into-Pt}).
+So, in the rest of this section, we introduce the connectivities; prove a list of basic facts about them (Lemmas~\ref{lem:properties-of-Ct-with-Et}-\ref{lem:properties-of-Ct}); then use these to prove the desired facts about our properties (Lemmas~\ref{lem:every-Pt-is-smooth}-\ref{lem:Pt-1-has-suffix-of-choice-into-Pt}) and thus our main result (Theorem~\ref{thm:main}).